In EYFS, English is taught through formal staff-led lessons and Continuous Provision.

 There are reading areas in all EYFS environments, and writing is a huge focus in many of the Continuous Provision activities.

-At Waterloo, we are teaching the New National Curriculum for English from September 2014 in KS1 and KS2.
+At Waterloo, we teach the National Curriculum for English KS1 and KS2.

 All of our children are encouraged to read a variety of fiction and non-fiction books.
 Our children have access to a variety of reading schemes.
 Reading books are taken home to share with adults on a daily basis.
 A record of children’s progress is recorded in a Home/School Reading Journal, and we offer a before school reading club, alongside booster/intervention groups when needed.